rust-shell-script/rust_cmd_lib/README.md

 run_cmd!(du -ah $dir | sort -hr | head -n 10)?;

 // or a group of commands
-// if any command fails, just return Err(...) let file = "/tmp/f";
+// if any command fails, just return Err(...), which is similar to bash's `set -euo pipefail` let file = "/tmp/f";
 let keyword = "rust";
 run_cmd! {